pudly/schmopera-hugo/content/articles/wanna-write-for-schmopera.md

 ---
-title: Wanna Write for Schmopera?
+title: "Wanna Write for Schmopera?"
 ---

 Alright, readers, listen up: Schmopera is on the hunt for guest contributors!